ditah-at/hyperlyse/README.md

 Known issue: some overly ambitions anti-virus softwares might put some of the necessary files in quarantine when unpacking... then the applications does not start properly.

 ---

+## Making new Windows builds

+for required python packages, see requirements.txt

+**building with pyinstaller currently only works up to python 3.9**

+for building with pyinstaller on Windows, cd to /hyperlyse/src/ and run build.bat

+---

 ## Changelog

 ### v1.3.2